devendranathgupta/devendranathgupta/README.md

 - 👋 Hi, I’m @devendranathgupta
 - 👀 I’m interested in Python and Car tech
 - 🌱 I’m currently learning MECHANICAL ENGINEERING
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on  Video editing
 - 📫 How to reach me by a mail or by a instagram

 <!---